MurmurationsNetwork/MurmurMaps/docs/test-cases.md

 <https://docs.murmurations.network/faqs/schema.html#what-is-a-primary-url>

-A node's authority must prioritized by the Murmurations Maps when its profile claiming the primary URL is hosted at that primary URL.
+A node's authority must prioritized by the MurmurMaps when its profile claiming the primary URL is hosted at that primary URL.

 ### 2.1 From Authoritative to Unauthoritative Profile (AP -> UAP)